 In traditional fashion, Jonathan settled in Dedham, Massachusetts Bay Colony, among like-minded families who established an exemplary town through common minds and goals.
 Prescott, single-handed, fought for and forged a plantation in the west which grew on the edge of uncertainty because of rigid religion and an iron-fisted Governor John Winthrop.
 Prescott’s Lancaster, Massachusetts Bay Colony, was fraught with insecurity from all directions.
 The warring natives were to the west, the unhelpful government in the Bay, and mother-nature’s fury and calms surrounded the new plantation.

-We watch as Jonathan, struggling first with perceived rejection by his own father, become the father he felt he never had, providing for all of his children during his life and after he was gone.
+We watch as Jonathan, struggling first with perceived rejection by his own father, becomes the father he felt he never had, providing for all of his children during his life and after he was gone.
 One son, Jonas, having a mind of his own, didn’t mold into his father’s perception of the family which caused continual struggles after their life in the New World seemed to be settling.

 Lives were lost in Dedham and new lives were brought into the Fairbanks family.
 Love and dangerous wilderness births enlightened and shadowed the personal landscapes of the frontier township of Lancaster.